The big de Rham-Witt complex

 \section{Witt vectors}

-We begin with a brief review of Witt vectors and $\lambda$-rings.
+We begin with a review of Witt vectors and $\lambda$-rings.
 The material in this section is due to Cartier~\cite{cartier}, Grothendieck~\cite{grothendieck1}, Teichm\"{u}ller~\cite{teichmuller}, and Witt~\cite{witt} and accordingly we make no claim of originality.
 The reader is also referred to the very readable account by Bergman~\cite[Appendix]{mumford1} and to the more modern and general exposition by Borger~\cite{borger}.
 We further mention the books by Hazewinkel~\cite{hazewinkel} and Knutson~\cite{knutson}, which focus more on the r\^{o}le of symmetric functions.

 In the approach to Witt vectors taken here, all necessary congruences are isolated in following lemma, commonly attributed to Dwork~\cite[E.2.4]{hazewinkel}.
 Let $\N$ be the set of positive integers.
-We say that $S \subset \N$ is a truncation set if whenever $n \in S$ and $d$ is a divisor in $n$, then $d \in S$.
-The big Witt ring $\mathbb{W}_S(A)$ associated with the ring $A$ and the truncation set $S$ is defined to be the set $A^S$ equipped with a ring structure such that the ghost map
+We say that a subset $S \subset \N$, possibly empty, is a truncation set if whenever $n \in S$ and $e$ is a divisor in $n$, then $e \in S$.
+The ring of big Witt vectors $\mathbb{W}_S(A)$ associated with the ring $A$ and the truncation set $S$ is defined to be the set $A^S$ equipped with a ring structure such that the ghost map

-that takes the vector $(a_n \mid n \in S)$ to the sequence $\langle w_n \mid n \in S \rangle$ with
+that takes the vector $a = (a_n \mid n \in S\,)$ to the sequence $w(a) = \langle w_n(a) \mid n \in S \,\rangle$ with

 is a natural transformation of functors from the category of rings to itself.
 Here the target $A^S$ is considered a ring with componentwise addition and multiplication.
 The elements $a_n$ and $w_n(a)$ are called the Witt components and the ghost components of the vector $a$, respectively.
-To prove that there exists a unique ring structure on $\mathbb{W}_S(A)$ characterized in this way, we first prove the following result, a different proof of which is given in~\cite[Lemma~17.6.1]{hazewinkel}.
+To prove that there exists a unique ring structure on $\mathbb{W}_S(A)$ characterized in this way, we first recall the following result, a different proof of which is given in~\cite[Lemma~17.6.1]{hazewinkel}.
 We write $v_p(n)$ for the $p$-adic valuation of $n$, normalized such that $v_p(p) = 1$.